 \section{Abstract}

 We explore whether acceleration assists entanglement harvesting for a pair of uniformly accelerated detectors in three different acceleration scenarios, i.e., parallel, anti-parallel and mutually perpendicular acceleration, both in the sense of the entanglement harvested and harvesting-achievable separation between the two detectors.
-Within the framework of entanglement harvesting protocols and the Unruh-DeWitt model of detectors locally interacting with massless scalar fields via a Gaussian switching function with an interaction duration parameter, we find that, in the sense of the entanglement harvested, acceleration is a mixed blessing to the entanglement harvesting in the fact that it increases the harvested entanglement for a large detectors' energy gap relative to the interaction duration parameter while inhibits the entanglement harvesting for a small energy gap.
-Regarding the harvesting-achievable separation range between the detectors, we further find that for a very small acceleration and a large energy gap both relative to the duration parameter the acceleration-assisted enhancement could happen in all three acceleration scenarios, which is in sharp contrast to what was argued previously that the harvesting-achievable range can be enhanced only in the anti-parallel acceleration case.
-However, for a not too small acceleration relative to the duration parameter and an energy gap larger than the acceleration, we find that only the detectors in parallel acceleration possess a harvesting-achievable range larger than those at rest.
+Within the framework of entanglement harvesting protocols and the Unruh-DeWitt model of detectors locally interacting with massless scalar fields via a Gaussian switching function with an interaction duration parameter, we find that, in the sense of the entanglement harvested, acceleration is a mixed blessing insofar as it increases the harvested entanglement for a large detector energy gap relative to the interaction duration parameter, whilst inhibiting the entanglement harvested for a small energy gap.
+Regarding the harvesting-achievable separation range between the detectors, we further find that for very small acceleration and large energy gap, both relative to the duration parameter, acceleration-assisted enhancement can happen in all three acceleration scenarios.
+This is in sharp contrast to what was argued previously: that the harvesting-achievable range can be enhanced only for anti-parallel acceleration.
+However, for a not too small acceleration relative to the duration parameter and an energy gap larger than the acceleration, we find that only detectors in parallel acceleration possess a harvesting-achievable range larger than those at rest.